paritytech/json-rpc-interface-spec/src/api/sudo_network_unstable_watch.md

 **Parameters**: *none*

-**Return value**: String containing an opaque value representing the operation.
+**Return value**: String containing an opaque value representing the subscription.

 This functions lets the JSON-RPC client track the state of the peer-to-peer networking of the blockchain node associated to the JSON-RPC server.